Lvenia/finn.no_recommendation_section_clone/README.md

 * built with React;
 * responsive design;
 * styled in plain CSS;
-* deployed with GitHub Pages
+* deployed with GitHub Pages.

 ---
 ### Idea